dart-lang/language/working/closed-and-base/feature-specification.md

   | 'closed'? 'abstract'? 'base'? 'class' mixinApplicationClass
 ```

-A mixin declaration may be preceded with the built-in identifier `base`:
+A mixin declaration may be preceded with the identifier `base`:

 ```
 mixinDeclaration ::= 'base'? 'mixin' identifier typeParameters?
   ('on' typeNotVoidList)? interfaces?
   '{' (metadata classMemberDeclaration)* '}'
 ```

-**Breaking change:** Treating `closed` and `base` as built-in identifiers means
-that existing code that uses those the names of type will no longer compile.
-Since almost all types have capitalized names in Dart, this is unlikely to be
-break much code.

 ### With sealed types